 Don’t Be Left Behind…

+These are the tried-and-true peak week tips.
 Seriously, if you want to be READY on your competition day, it’s necessary that you know, understand, and implement the proper peak week tactics based on your physique and stats.
-You can get all the details on how to diet, prep, and approach peak week with “Figure Competition Secrets” 12 Week Program.